heiView/heiView/README.md

 ```bash
 python crawler/heico_crawler.py
 ```
 Repeated runs only write files when content changes.
-To update a single course, use `--course-url "<URL>"`.
+To update a single course, use `--url "URL"`.

 **3. Synchronize & Build Database**